 5. Know how to get around efficiently

-Vietnam is a great destination for budget travelers, so it’s not surprising that it’s a mecca for backpackers.
+Vietnam is one of the cheapest countries to visit in Asia and getting around is super easy and affordable.
+As a result, it’s a great destination for budget travelers and backpackers.
 With everything from trains to buses, Vietnam has a vast and efficient transport network that can literally connect you to all its corners.

 Some of the best long-distance travel options include sleeper buses and overnight trains.
 These are especially ideal for travelers who want to cover large areas of land at dirt cheap prices.
 While you’ll undoubtedly be saving money, you should know that this type of travel is not for everyone.
 Journeys are long, and it’s not exactly the most sanitary way of traveling.
-So if you want to get more bang for your buck, flying is your best bet.
+If that’s not for you, flying is your best bet.
 Vietjet is the country’s top low-cost carrier, and local flights are cheap and plentiful.

 6. Opt to use Grab Taxi